 When the Group loses control over a subsidiary, it derecognizes the assets (including any goodwill) and liabilities of the subsidiary, and any related non- controlling interests and other components of equity.
 Any interest retained in the former subsidiary is measured at fair value when control is lost, with the resulting gain or loss being recognized in profit or loss.
 The Group recognizes as gain or loss in profit or loss the difference between (i) the fair value of the consideration received as well as any investment retained in the former subsidiary at its fair value at the date when control is lost; and (ii) the assets (including any goodwill), liabilities of the subsidiary as well as any related non-controlling interests at their carrying amounts at the date when control is lost, as gain or loss in profit or loss.
 When the Group loses control of its subsidiary, it accounts for all amounts previously recognized in other comprehensive income in relation to that subsidiary on the same basis as would be required if it had directly disposed of the related assets or liabilities.

 (ii) Subsidiary Listed in Consolidated Financial Statements

-Besides 93.33% of Suzhou Grand Ocean Department Store Limited, all the shareholding ratios of other subsidiaries listed in the consolidated financial statements are 100%, which are listed as follows:
+All the shareholding ratios of other subsidiaries listed in the consolidated financial statements are 100%, which are listed as follows: